 On one occasion my brother Suge decided to give Tony a haircut.
 Well that was the only time I ever saw Mr. Chin Kee Hee get real vex and start quarreling.
 He brought Tony to our home to complain to Papa.
 Tony was wearing a hat at the time.
 When Mr. Chin Kee Hee took off the hat, I swear I never saw so many zogs on a head before.
 Suge got some real blows for that and Tony had to wear a hat for a few weeks afterwards while his hair grew back.

-Wayne had drowned while the brothers were playing down by the Guaracara River.
-According to Vijay Mohip: "My first indelible memory of the Guaracara was the drowning of my schoolmate Wayne Chinkeehee.
-A truly tragic memory of my childhood.
-Wayne and his brother Tony had crossed the river on some dry branches behind Gasparillo Park.
-They went to pick bananas by a patch on the next side of the river.
+Wayne had drowned while the brothers were playing by the Guaracara River.
+According to Vijay Mohip: "My first indelible memory of the Guaracara was the drowning of Wayne Chin Kee Hee.
+A truly tragic childhood memory.
+Wayne and his brother Tony had crossed the river on dry branches by Gasparillo Park.
 On returning the branch across the river broke and Wayne drowned.
 The year was around 1962."

 Larry Abrams...
-When I was growing up my parents used to tell us about that drowning.
+My parents used to tell us about that drowning.

 Zakeya Deen Hosein...
-I remember Tony and Wayne very well.
-Wayne's funeral was so very sad.
+I remember Tony and Wayne.
+His funeral was so very sad.